Can't make it? Call to cancel

 Don't be a #noshow

 DNA – Did Not Attend Policy

-The appointment system is monitored daily to search for patients who have 'DNA’ appointments which they booked for the GP's and Practice Nurses.
+The appointment system is monitored weekly to search for patients who have not attended appointments booked with GPs, Practice Nurses or HCAs.

 Notifying the Practice: